Jonas Ried

 Jonas Ried (born 18 December 2004) is a German racing driver currently competing in the European Le Mans Series for Proton Competition.

-He is the son of FIA World Endurance Championship driver and Proton Competition team owner Christian Ried.
+Ried is the son of FIA World Endurance Championship driver and Proton Competition team owner Christian Ried.

 Early career

 Karting

 Having finished second in the Bavarian-based Kart Trophy Weiß-Blau in 2014, Ried began karting at a national level the following year, taking part in the ADAC Kart Masters in the Bambini class.
 Parallel to that, he would also compete in the South German ADAC Kart Cup, finishing third in 2016, while also becoming runner-up in the ADAC Kart Bundesendlauf during his first year of OK Junior karting in 2017.
 Ried would remain in karting until 2020, where he made a first foray into gearbox karts.

 Lower formulae

 2021

 Ried progressed into single-seaters in 2021, racing for BWT Mücke Motorsport in the Formula 4 UAE Championship at the start of the year.
 There he would take his first podiums in car racing, one at Yas Island and Dubai respectively, and finished ninth in the standings.

-That season, the German would compete full-time in the Italian F4 Championship with the same team, partnering Joshua Dürksen and Erick Zúñiga.
+That season, Ried would compete full-time in the Italian F4 Championship with the same team, partnering Joshua Dürksen and Erick Zúñiga.
 His best finish came during Race 1 in Misano, where he also took the fastest lap, and another points finish the race before at Le Castellet meant that Ried ended up 23rd overall.